infominer33/infominer33.github.io/README.md

-# Info-Discovery and Content Creation
+# Information Discovery & Content Creation

 I ask my clients the right questions to provide the results they need.